How we work

 OC Transpo offers advertising spaces on our vehicles and in our bus shelters and stations.

-To advertise in a bus shelter or station, contact:
+To advertise in a bus shelter, contact:

 OC Transpo is a proud participant in the City of Ottawa’s Public Art Program.
 Supporting local artists for over 30 years, many transit stations and buildings across the city feature commissioned artworks.